acr-dev-project/acr-spec/specification.md

 Origin is top-left corner.

 X increases to the right.
 Y increases downward.

+All coordinates use absolute positioning.

 ---